 Rather than debating, contestants work to develop a solution to a problem being discussed, building on each other’s contributions.
 Competitors in the annual contest must be prepared to speak on any number of agriculture-related topics; the selected question is announced a short time prior to the contest round.
-Finalists received the top scores of contestants after competing in three rounds of the discussion meet at the YF&R Conference, Feb.
-8-9.
+Finalists received the top scores of contestants after competing in two rounds of the discussion meet at the YF&R Conference.

-Krebs is from Antelope County and a student at the University of Nebraska-Lincoln, majoring in Agriculture Engineering.
+Krebs is an Antelope County Farm Bureau member and a student at the University of Nebraska-Lincoln, majoring in Agriculture Engineering.
 He grows popcorn, field corn, and soybeans on his family farm, as well as raising cow/calf pairs.

-Finalists received a $50 prize and a chance to compete for $500 and an all-expenses paid trip to compete in the American Farm Bureau Discussion Meet in Austin, Texas. in January 2020.
+Finalists received a $50 prize and a chance to compete for $500 and an all-expenses paid trip to compete in the American Farm Bureau Discussion Meet in Atlanta, Ga. in January 2022.
 Farm Bureau members between the ages of 18 and 35 are eligible to compete in the Young Farmers and Ranchers Discussion Meet.
 For more information, visit www.nefb.org/yfr.

-The Nebraska Farm Bureau is a grassroots, state-wide organization dedicated to supporting farm and ranch families and working for the benefit of all Nebraskans through a wide variety of educational, service and advocacy efforts.
-More than 61,000 families across Nebraska are Farm Bureau members, working together to achieve rural and urban prosperity as agriculture is a key fuel to Nebraska’s economy.
+The Nebraska Farm Bureau Federation is a grassroots, statewide organization dedicated to supporting farm and ranch families and working for the benefit of all Nebraskans through a wide variety of educational, service and advocacy efforts.
+More than 58,000 families across Nebraska are Farm Bureau members, working together to achieve rural and urban prosperity as agriculture is a key fuel to Nebraska’s economy.
 For more information about Nebraska Farm Bureau and agriculture, visit www.nefb.org.